How to write a check

 - They cost money.
 Most banks require you to shell out some cash to receive a new allotment of checks from your bank.

 - They take longer to clear.
-Compared to credit cards or debit cards, checks take much longer to clear in your bank.
-Most checks will clear in two to three business days, though checks that look suspicious or come from an unfamiliar or overseas bank may take longer.
-This makes it more difficult to get an up-to-date view of your bank account.
+Compared to credit or debit cards, checks take longer to clear with your bank.
+Most checks clear within two to three business days, though checks that look suspicious or come from an unfamiliar or overseas bank may take longer.

 - Less secure than other payment methods.
 Checks carry a lot of personal information on them, including your name, address, bank routing and account number that someone can steal.

 - Potential to expire.
-Banks don’t have to honor checks that are older than six months old.
+Banks don’t have to honor checks older than six months.

 - Zelle.
-Many banks accounts now feature Zelle integration, which is an app that allows easy bank transfers between two users.
+Many bank accounts now feature Zelle integration, an app that allows easy bank transfers between two users.
 But keep in mind that Zelle is US only and lacks fraud protection.

 - Bill pay.
-Most checking accounts have a “bill pay” feature that lets you set up automatic bill payments through your checking account without needing to write a check.
+Most checking accounts have a “bill pay” feature that lets you set up automatic bill payments through your checking account‘s banking app without needing to write a check.

 Bottom line

-The easiest way to make payments is usually online.
+The easiest way to make payments or transfer money is online or via an app.
 But if you need to go old school, writing a check is simpler than it looks.
 And some banks will even print out a check for you at the teller if you don’t have a checkbook handy.

 More guides on Finder